RedstoneFuture/missilewars/README.md

 ## Downloads

-You can download the latest official build of the plugin on our [project Discord server](https://discord.com/invite/JXwPe6NjRC) in the `🡇 plugin-downloads` channel.
+You can download the latest official build of the plugin on our [Discord server](https://discord.com/invite/JXwPe6NjRC) in the `🡇 plugin-downloads` channel for free.

 ## Building